A quick introduction

-But email is still at the heart of most activity you do on the internet.
-Regardless of what device someone uses, you can send them an email message (providing they have an email address!) and this is what makes it great for communicating with anyone from family members to service providers.
+Despite its age – Email is approaching 50! – it remains at the heart of most activity you do on the internet.
+Regardless of whether someone is using a computer or an iPad or a Samsung mobile phone, you can send them an email message (providing they have an email address!).
+This is what makes it great for communicating with anyone from family members to service providers.
 When you add to this the flexibility to send and receive photos, videos and documents, you realise why email remains so central to the internet.

-Also, whether you choose to use email to actually send messages or not, you often need an email account to sign up for other online services that you wish to use.
+Also, you often need an email account to sign up for other online services that you wish to use.

 How these services work

-- When you sign up for an email account you do have some choice over what your email address is.
+When you sign up for an email account you will get an email address.
+Just like your home address, this is unique and will look something like email@example.com.
+You do have some choice over what your email address is.
 However, you cannot have exactly the same email address as another person, so you may have to adapt if your first choice is already taken.

 Any Gmail (Google) or Microsoft Outlook account will also give you access to other services, such as digital calendars, from these companies.